 Compare these examples to the Apple homepage

-Apple has the right idea not sending its Apple Card ad traffic to a homepage because homepages don’t typically deliver a unique, personalized post-click experience to a segmented audience.
+Apple has the right idea not sending its Apple Card ad traffic to a homepage because homepages don’t typically deliver a unique, personalized post-click landing page to a segmented audience.
 Instead, homepages are designed as browsing experiences, providing an overview of services.

 Look at the Apple homepage, for example:

 - A full header navigation gives visitors access to all of Apple’s other web pages.